CP-STA/St-Andrews-Competitive-Programming/Competitions/Competition 38 [4 Oct 2020]/readme.md

 ### Comments

-This was poorly done for Q1.
+This was poorly done for Q1 (though on the flip side, two users gave perfect solutions within 6 minutes).
 There were only two correct answers, both of which involved straightforward string splitting:

 ```python3
 def bitcoin_hijacking(text):